-The Centers for Medicare and Medicaid Services adopted behavioral health measures for Accountable Care Organizations in 2016 focused on depression readmission or response at 12 months.52 The National Committee for Quality Assurance recently developed Healthcare Effectiveness Data and Information Set (HEDIS) measures for 2017 that include expectation of depression remission and/or response within 5-7 months.
+The Centers for Medicare and Medicaid Services adopted behavioral health measures for Accountable Care Organizations in 2016 focused on depression readmission or response at 12 months.
+The National Committee for Quality Assurance recently developed Healthcare Effectiveness Data and Information Set (HEDIS) measures for 2017 that include expectation of depression remission and/or response within five to seven months.
 Studies have supported this shorter time to readmission using evidence-based collaborative care interventions.
-The Collaborative supports an expectation of depression remission and/or response within 5-7 months.
+The Collaborative supports an expectation of depression remission and/or response within five to seven months.